Lamborghini Urus Rental Miami Review | Price, Seats, SUV Fit

 Bachelor and Bachelorette Parties

-This is the single most common Urus booking we get.
-A group of four or five comes to Miami for a weekend, and they want one car that handles everything: the dinner reservation at Carbone, the drive to Wynwood, the cruise down Ocean Drive at midnight, the airport run on Sunday.
-The Urus does all of it.
+This is one of the strongest Urus use cases.
+A group of four or five comes to Miami for a weekend and needs one vehicle for hotel handoffs, dinner, Wynwood, Miami Beach, and luggage.
+The Urus handles that better than any two-seat Lamborghini.
 For full party planning details, read our bachelorette party exotic car rental guide and our bachelor party guide.

 The Everyday Exotic Experience